What is the difference between gross and net sales?

 Gross sales is simply the total amount of money received.
 If a customer made an order with a total of $80, the gross sales for that order are just that - $80.
 Even if the order ended up being refunded or there were shipping and other fees (that made up that $80), the gross sales is still $80.

-Net sales/revenue is the total after the refunds, fees and similar have been taken out.
-It ends up being a more accurate representation of the actual money you have from sales, while gross sales is represents the initial money you've received.
+Net sales/revenue is the total after the refunds, fees and shipping have been taken out.
+It ends up being a more accurate representation of the actual money you have from sales, while gross sales represents the initial money you've received.

 More about net sales/revenue in the help doc: All about net revenue and the orders report.